DevDelvo/weatherForecast/README.md

 HTML,
 CSS for styling,
-React for modularizing and reusing components, dotenv for storing the OpenWeatherMap api key as an environmental variable for private key security.
+React for modularizing and reusing components, prop-types to define what each prop component needs and what data type that prop should be, dotenv for storing the OpenWeatherMap api key as an environmental variable for private key security, enzyme for making tests for seeing if the app renders correctly

 This app was started with [create-react-app](https://github.com/facebook/create-react-app)